ArchanaRohilla/Bikesharing_Tableau/README.md

 - A Tableau story is created using all the relevant data and information of New York City and Des Moines to find out what, why and how a bike sharing program will perform in Des  Moines city.

-- The link of the analysis to Tableau Public is:
+- The link of the Tableau story to Tableau Public is:

 https://public.tableau.com/profile/archana.rohilla#!/vizhome/bikesharing_15873336607410/BikeSharingCompany-ABoom?publish=yes